crowl0gic/nut-server-cfg/README.md

 ## Introduction
 I started out with NUT v2.7.4, but realized that an upgrade was necessary. v2.8.0 has a number of stability / functionality improvements for the SNMP driver and the systemd configuration as a whole.
 Since I wasn't able to locate an installer package for Debian or Ubuntu (as of 12/2022), I compiled and installed the tarball.
 I'm pleased to say that everything was straightforward and only minor modifications were needed.
 The configuration files demonstrate how to gracefully shutdown the NUT host and any client machines that are connected to it, before powering down the UPS itself.

+### Hardware
+This guide only applies to UPSes running the [Eaton M2 network card](https://www.eaton.com/us/en-us/catalog/backup-power-ups-surge-it-power-distribution/eaton-gigabit-network-card---na.html).
+The M2 enables SNMP connectivity with various Eaton UPS devices which support it.
+It complies with the IETF ([RFC 1628](https://datatracker.ietf.org/doc/html/rfc1628)) standard.
+As of 12/2022, these cards can be obtained new on eBay for around $170 USD.

+### Client
+Please review this document before proceeding to the [NUT Client Config](https://github.com/crowl0gic/nut-client-cfg) repo, as the client interfaces with the server that is described below.

 ### Layout
 ![Network Layout](UPS_Network.png)